SecondThundeR/ghosty/README.md

 4. Run `python setup.py` in main directory and setup your bot
 5. Run `pip install -r requirements.txt` in main directory
 6. Run `python main.py` to run bot
 7. After getting a log that bot was logged in, you are good to go

-### Heroku use

-0. Install neccesary tools *(Python, Heroku CLI, Any IDE or Code Editor, etc.)*
-1. Download or clone this repository
-2. Create a Discord Bot on [Discord Developers](https://discord.com/developers/applications) page
-3. Grab a token of your bot
-4. Run `python setup.py` in main directory and setup your bot
-5. Create a dyno for your bot on [Heroku](https://dashboard.heroku.com/)
-6. Pull bot to Heroku and wait for build
-7. After getting a log that bot was logged in, you are good to go

 ## Discussions